 Preparing Files

 The CARLISLE pipeline is configured and controlled through a set of editable configuration and manifest files.
-Upon initialization, default templates for these files are automatically generated under the /WORKDIR/config and /WORKDIR/manifest directories.
+After running carlisle --runmode=init --workdir=/path/to/workdir (see Running the Pipeline), default templates for these files are automatically generated under WORKDIR/config/.

 Configuration Files